minlebay/zg_backend/README.md

 # Backend Application

-The Backend Application is a part of the Message Generator and Router Project.
+The Backend Application is a part of the ZmeyGorynych Project.
 It integrates with both SQL and NoSQL databases and uses Redis for caching and key-value storage.

 ## Components